davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 For all the same reasons, you probably want to upgrade regularly so you can work with the same open source (more general) software out there on the internet.
 Going through an upgrade of your dependencies often gives you an opportunity to learn about what is happening in the outside world rather than chasing after your project's idiosyncratic needs.
 Said another way, taking the initial dependency on a library is often the smallest step in a relationship.
 If a library is available, how much of the API you use should expand and contract as your trust relationship with it changes.

 More than ever, the software you need to perform a task is being created quickly in an open domain on the internet.
-This is driven not only by an increasing number of software developers, but by the simple fact that there has been more time for consumers to replace proprietry with open source dependencies.
+This is driven not only by an increasing number of software developers, but by the simple fact that there has been more time for consumers to replace proprietary with open source dependencies.
 Software developers should spend more and more time evaluating libraries and incorporating them than writing their own version, assuming this trend continues.

 Sitting on the old side of a library's stable version means you'll always be looking up the old documentation online, because you know the "stable" version may be different than what you're using (see e.g. [PyTorch 1.3.1](https://pytorch.org/docs/1.3.1/)).
 It's often only through accidentally reading the stable documentation on a project that we discover there are features we want from it.